-The Governing body monitors this policy on an annual basis.
-Serious consideration is given to comments from parents about the PSHE (RSE) programme, and a record will be made of all such comments.
-Governors scrutinise and ratify teaching materials to check they are in accordance with the school's ethos.
+The Governing Body monitors this policy on an annual basis and will recommend modifications if deemed necessary.
+Serious consideration will be given to any comments from parents about the PSHE (RSHE) programme, and the Governing Body will make a record of all such comments.